 - increased erosion and sedimentation

 - dust generation

 - accidental spills of fuels

 - accidental spills of concrete

-- distribution line water crossing installation.
+- distribution line and access road water crossings.

 The potential negative effects and mitigation measures associated with these activities are discussed in the following sections.

 4.2.1.1 Increased Erosion and Sedimentation